avoidwork/tenso/README.md

 ```

 ## EventSource streams
-Create & cache an `EventSource` stream to send messages to a Client:
+Create & cache an `EventSource` stream to send messages to a Client.
+See [tiny-eventsource](https://github.com/avoidwork/tiny-eventsource) for configuration options:

 ```
 const streams = new Map();